An improvement on Furstenberg's intersection problem: structure of this paper

 \section{structure of this paper}

 In Section \ref{Notation}, we briefly recall some basic terminology from dynamical systems, notions of dimensions and densities of integer sequences.
 In Section \ref{Pre}, we introduce notions of sparseness and their connections with fractal dimensions.
 We point out the importance of Section \ref{Dip}, the dipole direction structure will be useful later.
-In Section \ref{IRR}, we prove some target hitting estimates using discrepancy theory.
-Having all basic ingredients ready at hand, we prove our main results in Section \ref{MOT}, \ref{SMALL}.
+In Section \ref{IRR}, we prove some target hitting estimates using discrepancy theory and use it in Section \ref{SMALL} for proving Theorem \ref{THMHALF}.
 We present in Section \ref{SINAI} a version of Sinai's factor theorem which is closely related to but different than the version which appeared in \cite[Section 6]{Wu}.
-Then finally in Section \ref{LARGE}, \ref{LARGER}, we finish all the other proofs.
+Then finally in Section \ref{LARGE} we proof Theorem \ref{THMONE}.